anupam-git/fingerboard/README.rst

     | A fprintd_ based fingerprint GUI for Linux

-Fingerboard is a fingerprint GUI to enroll/list/delete fingerprints.
+Fingerboard is a fingerprint GUI to enroll, list, delete and verify fingerprints.
-Fingerboard is an GUI interface to fprint, and used the D-Bus interfaces to communicate with fprint.
+Fingerboard is an GUI interface to fprint, and uses the D-Bus interfaces to communicate with fprint.

 Building
 --------